 These links suggest a deeper fundamental theory of space, time and matter, which has not yet been formulated.
 Few researchers have pursued such an alternative hypothesis, partly because it seems to question the validity of general relativity.
 However, this need not be the case; additional physical effects related to the quantum physics of empty space and to the nature of mass might be playing a role.
 MOND also faces its own challenges, both observational and theoretical.
 Its biggest drawback is that MOND is not yet well-anchored to general relativity.
 Because of the prevailing dark-matter dogma, few scientists dare to build on Milgrom’s ideas.
 Young researchers risk not getting a job; senior researchers face losing out on grants.

 Together with Benoit Famaey in Strasbourg, my small group in Bonn is moving ahead anyway.
 Yes, we are being punished by not being granted some research money, but in our computers we are discovering a universe full of galaxies that look just like the real things – and this is awfully exciting.
 MOND could be the next great advance in gravitational research, building on the work of Newton and Einstein.
 This year’s detection of gravitational waves allows exciting new possibilities.
 Those waves have travelled cosmological distances, and so have passed through regions where Milgrom’s low-threshold effect should be significant.
-Gravitational wave studies will provide the kind of data needed to refine our ideas about MOND, and to explore cosmological thinking outside the constraints of dogma.Make a donation
+Gravitational wave studies will provide the kind of data needed to refine our ideas about MOND, and to explore cosmological thinking outside the constraints of dogma.Support Aeon: make a one-off donation